connorfcruz/cruz-connor-portfolio/docs/networking/assignment6.md

 The physical layout of a topology greatly affects speed because wires can be very long, and indirect connections could require going through several of these wires, increasing the time for data to be transferred through these wires (or through WiFi).
 Also, if a wire is faulty or disconnected, then depending on the layout, devices could become inaccessible.

+### Ethernet Cable

+INSERT THIS

 ### OSI and TCP/IP - Layers 1 and 2

+This activity involves an exploration of layers 1 and 2 (Physical and Data Link) of the OSI layers.
+To begin this, an Ubuntu VM was connected to the internet, and a network connection was confirmed via `ping -c 3 google.com`.

+To start, the active interface was found, and its information was displayed using `ip link show`:

+INSERT IP LINK SHOW

+The following information was obtained:

+**Interface Name:** enp0s1
+**MAC Address:** 1a:63:23:39:a4:2c
+**Broadcast Address:** ff:ff:ff:ff:ff:ff

+EXPLAIN WHAT THESE MEAN

+### Building and Testing a Small Office/Home Office (SOHO) Network